ga-dc/landlord-2/readme.md

 ## Part 2 - Active Record and Schema
 * Create a `landlord_schema.sql` It should contain the following:
-  - Persons table (with the follow attributes):
+  - Tenants table (with the follow attributes):
     - id
     - name
     - age